meldeleon/gol/README.md

 # gol
-game of live in js/html canvas
+game of life in js/html canvas